pavelerokhin/user-microservice-go/README.md

 # user-microservice-go
 Test commitment for F.I.

-Test SQLite example database `users.db` is available in the repo and populated.
+Test SQLite example database `user.db` is available in the repo and populated.

 ## Data model
 User type: